cloudflare/cloudflare-docs/products/gateway/src/content/reference/policy.md

 ### Blocking a top-level domain

-Like blocking a domain and all subdomains, you can choose to block an entire top-level domain (TLD) by specifying it in a custom list.
+Just like you can choose to block a domain and all subdomains, you can also block an entire top-level domain (TLD) by specifying it in a custom list.
 For example, if you wish to block all domains and subdomains registered as a `.net`, you would input `.net` in a custom list with the *Block* action selected.

 <Aside>